leeorn/wi21-cse110-lab4/part1/part1.md

 - Question 16: the operator '===' is a strict equality operator, which means that it checks the equality without type conversion.
 If the types are different, then it's always false, unlike the '==' operator.

+- Question 17: output: How are you?.
+Because 2 is not equal to 1 (true is converted to 1), but since 2 is not 0, the else if statment is true, so it prints its message.

+-